cecbur/RebtelAssignment/Documentation/Architecture.md

 ```

 ### Why This Layer Exists
-- **Reverse responsibility**: The service layer defines what the API layer knows about it
+- **Reverse responsibility**: The Business Logic client is the only thing the API layer need in order to access the service layer
 - **Simplified access to service layer**: Commands don't need to know about gRPC.
 They just use the clients methods to automatically access the business logic in the service layer
 - **Dependency Management**: Single dependency instead of many
 - **Abstraction**: API layer doesn't know about internal business logic organization